h01ger/piuparts/README_server.txt

  used for logging stderr output from piuparts-master.
 This logfile will be placed in the 'master-directory' and has the PID appended.

+* "setarch" contains arguments for an optional 'setarch' command that can be prepended to the 'piuparts-command'.
+Recommended value for running 'i386' tests on an 'amd64' host is 'linux32'.

 * "piuparts-command" is the command the slave uses to start piuparts.
 It should include 'sudo' if necessary so that piuparts runs with sufficient priviledges to do its testing (and that